Data Protection, Privacy & GDPR

 Our Data Protection and Privacy Notice

-At Toynbee Hall, we are committed to good practice in the handling and protecting of your personal data and privacy along with careful compliance with the requirements of the Data Protection Act (1988) and GDPR
+Toynbee Hall is committed to good practice in the handling and protecting of your personal data and privacy along with careful compliance with the requirements of the Data Protection Act (2018) and the General Data Protection Regulation.

-Toynbee Hall is registered with the Information Commissioner in the UK as a “data controller” in accordance with the provisions of the Data Protection Act 1998.
-Further details of the registration are available at www.dpr.gov.uk
+Toynbee Hall is registered with the Information Commissioner in the UK as a “data controller” in accordance with the provisions of the Data Protection Act 2018.
+Further details of the registration are available at ico.org.uk/ESDWebPages/Entry/Z6999734

 This Privacy Notice describes how and why Toynbee Hall obtains stores and processes data which can identify you.

 Toynbee Hall are committed to good data management in order to protect people from harm.
 This means:

 obtaining explicit consent from our clients to record and process their data.

 Toynbee Hall also ensures that it takes into account the legitimate concerns of individuals about the ways in which their data may be used.
 In particular, we aim to be open and transparent in the way we use personal data and, where relevant, to give individuals a choice over what data is held and how it is used.